marcoleder/cpa4-mushroom/README.md

 # Control air purifier 4 compact with mushroom fan card

 Welcome to this step-by-step guide to controlling the xiaomi smart air purifier 4 compact using the mushroom fan card in Home Assistant.
-This guide is based on using Home Assistant's [fan template](https://www.home-assistant.io/integrations/fan.template) to create a custom fan entity, which allows for better integration with the mushroom fan card (ability to control speed and modes).
+This guide is based on using Home Assistant's <a href="https://www.home-assistant.io/integrations/fan.template" target="_blank">fan template</a> to create a custom fan entity, which allows for better integration with the mushroom fan card (ability to control speed and modes).

 ## Requirements